What do you want to be known for?

-Are there really 10 creative online business ideas?
-There’s a handful of things that when you were little you were so sure you could just be when you grew up.
+When you’re a kid, there’s a handful of things that you were so sure you could just be when you grew up.
 For some kids it might have been a fireman.
 Others it’s a doctor.

 For a lot of kids it’s “artist”.
 Or writer.
 Something creative.
 There’s such a pull to do something creative in us that even when we are so young we know it would be so special to do that when we grow up.